asyncjs/async-website/_posts/2018-10-04-double-bill-electron-n-unit-testing.md

 collection: events
 ---

 October will see the return of the famed Async "Double Bills".

-This meeting will include Mark Everitt on Unit Testing, and Dan Neame on Electron.
-More details TBC, stay tuned!
+Part 1: Testing JavaScript by Mark Everitt

+A whistle-stop tour of why, what, when, and how to test.
+This talk should be relevant to all JS coders, from those just starting out to seasoned developers.

+Part 2: Electon.js by Dan Neame

+Details TBC